 Why a Performance Review is Important

 Employees want to feel valued, not criticized.
 If you have a good performance review process and you effectively communicate feedback, your employee will walk out of that room with a plan for improvement.
-You should be detailed, clear, and make sure there is no misunderstanding.
+Make sure you are clear and At the beginning of the review period, discuss with your employees what goals they should be working to accomplish.there is no misunderstanding.
 What if you walked into a review and your manager just gave you examples of what you are doing wrong and what you are doing right, then ended the meeting.
 How would you feel?
 You have probably had several reviews just like this.

 The review meeting can be a great time to really spend time with your employee.
 This could be a time for great inspiration and encouragement.
 This is the chance to find out what your employee likes and dislikes.
 They could tell you some of their ideas for the company or your team.